Document templates

 This is where you create and manage your custom templates.
 There are two ways to get there:

-• From the main menu → Document Templates
+• From the main menu → Documents

 • From within a meeting, click the template dropdown and then the Add Template button next to the Team Documents header